gomathi/hbase-rrlb/README.md

 An implementation of hbase load balancer which colocates related regions together.

 Most Hbase based applications have data in multiple tables for a given user.
-Usually the tables are divided into fixed no of regions based on the user ids or application specific logic.
+Usually the tables are divided into fixed number of regions based on the user ids or application specific logic.
 It is a good practice that placing all related regions in same region server.
 This will avoid unnecessary network hops.

 This load balancer provides following support

 1. Colocating related regions.
 There is a way to inform which tables are related tables to the load balancer, and based on that the placement is executed by the load balancer.
 2. Weighted load balancing.
-This allows more heavier hosts to get more no of regions.
+This allows more heavier hosts to get more number of regions.
 There is a way to provide hostweights.
 By default all the region servers are taking equal weight.
 3. When HBase load balancer returns the region plans, the assignment manager immediately sends out the regions for movements.
-This will cause huge no of movements of regions.
-This load balancer provides a way to move only fixed no of regions at a time.
+This will cause huge number of movements of regions.
+This load balancer provides a way to move only fixed number of regions at a time.
 You can enable/disable it when you create the load balancer.

 To use this package, you need to do following things